olefriis/simplepvr/README.md

 * "Gemify" the stuff, so installation becomes a breeze.
 * Web interface:
+  * "Dashboard" giving "the big picture" of the status of the system (next 5 upcoming recordings, last 5 recorded programmes, current status, last couple of errors, whether there are any upcoming conflicts, etc.).
-  * Better overview of recordings.
+  * Better overview of recordings (a flat view).
-  * Some better overview pages, e.g. "all children programmes", "all movies this week".
+  * Better overview pages, e.g. "all children programmes", "all movies this week", "tonight's programmes", ...
-  * Possibility to set up schedules defined by a channel, a start time, and a duration (and a name, probably), so that the web GUI is usable even without XMLTV.
+* Setting up schedules defined by a channel, a start time, and a duration (and a name, probably), so that the web GUI is usable even without XMLTV.
-* Duplication detection.
+* Editing schedules, e.g.:
+  * "Start early" and "end late" (currently 2 and 5 minutes).
+  * Which days of the week the schedule should be active.
+  * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the re-runs earlier in the day).
+  * Showing which programmes match the edited schedule, to make it easier to create a schedule which exactly matches your needs.
+* Removal of outdated schedules (the "Record single programme" and "Don't record this specific programme").
 * XMLTV import:
   * Let SimplePVR itself fetch XMLTV URLs at specified times of day.
   * Set-up of matching XMLTV IDs to channels could make good use of a GUI.